Tinea versicolor

 - Growth of these yeasts in cultures requires special media.

-- Sabouraud dextrose agar overlaid with olive oil required with incubation at 30°C.
+- Sabouraud dextrose agar overlaid with olive oil is required for incubation at 30°C.

 - Other strategies include: